champillon/demockrazy/README.md

-# deMOCKrazy => the Mock crazy
+# deMOCKrazy => the Mock, lazy.

-Just a wrapper for <a href="https://github.com/DiUS/java-faker">java-faker</a> in Scala for shorten code and leverage Scala Coding Style
+Just a wrapper for <a href="https://github.com/DiUS/java-faker">java-faker</a> in Scala for shorten code and leverage Scala Coding Style for faker

 For Scala 2.11.8 to 12.12.1